michaelmusty/.dotfiles/ISSUES.markdown

     jobspecs around that flee after a jobs builtin run; only saw this manifest after 90dcadf; either I understand job specs really poorly or this may be a bug in bash
+*   md() does not handle e.g. "../..".
+If there's a tidy way of making it do so that would probably be worhwhile.